Research on Block Island

 The station has enabled BRI researchers to gather one of the most comprehensive datasets on migration routes used by Peregrine Falcons along the Atlantic Flyway.
 Information on migration patterns helps us better understand the migratory ecology of species and has a wide variety of conservation and management applications, such as linking breeding and wintering populations and identifying important stopover habitats.

 We are building our sample size of satellite-tracked Peregrine Falcons and further expanding tracking efforts to focus on other species such as Merlins and Northern Harriers, both of which are poorly studied.
-We will continue banding and collecting biological samples from raptors to evaluate their exposure to mercury as well as other contaminants.
-And, we will use the Block Island Raptor Research Station to conduct educational outreach efforts focusing on raptors, conservation, and environmental issues.
 Sustaining operation of this research station will enable further development of other studies with additional partners to maximize overall conservation benefits of this work.

 Downloads